Esmerine: 2012–2014: Dalmak

 Dalmak was released on Constellation Records in 2013.
 It was awarded Instrumental Album of the Year at the Juno Awards of 2014.
 Tiny Mix Tapes gave Dalmak a score of 3/5.
-The review described the album as starting off with the band's normal style, before Turkish influences start to dominate in tracks such as "Lost River Blues II."
-The Line of Best Fit gave it 7.5/10 stars, saying the members "spin a fine web of noise – it’s fragile, tempestuous, pensive and sprawling – as they experiment with languid strains of clinical harmony, exploring avant-garde themes in neo-classical music, electronica and post-rock."
-The review further stated, "they ultimately craft gorgeous, sparkling experimental noises that blur the line between post-rock, minimalist electronica and Turkish folk."
+The review described the album as starting off with the band's normal style, before Turkish influences started to dominate in tracks such as "Lost River Blues II."
+The Line of Best Fit gave it 7.5/10 stars.

 2015: Lost Voices

-Lost Voices was released on Constellation Records in 2015.
-It is nominated Instrumental Album of the Year at the upcoming Juno Awards of 2016.
-The band composed the record at Le Chateau Monthelon in Montreal.
-France.
-Lost Voices is the result of multiple recording sessions led by Vid Cousins (Kid Koala, Amon Tobin, Colin Stetson) and was mixed/produced by Jace Lasek (The Besnard Lakes) at his Breakglass Studio in Montréal.
-Expanding from Dalmak's core quartet, Esmerine also welcomes bassist Jeremi Roy (who began touring with the group in 2013) as an official member.
-Lost Voices is also notable for the appearance of GY!BE/Silver Mt.
-Zion violinist Sophie Trudeau as a featured guest.
+Lost Voices was released on Constellation Records in 2015, earning their second Juno Awards nomination as Instrumental Album of the Year in 2016.
+The band composed the record at Le Chateau Monthelon in Montreal, France.

+2017: Mechanics of Dominion

+Mechanics of Dominion is the sixth studio album by Canadian band Esmerine, released on October 20, 2017, through Constellation Records.

+2022: Everything Was Forever Until It Was No More

+Esmerine released their album Everything Was Forever Until It Was No More on May 6, 2022.
+The record was awarded Instrumental Album of the Year at the Juno Awards of 2023.

 Style, live performances

+Esmerine announced a series of tour dates for 2023, including around Europe and performances at the Live at Lost River Festival in Wentworth-Nord, QC (August 24-27) put on by Patrick Watson and Rebecca Foon.

 Decoder Magazine has described Esmerine as "new-classical, punk-drone-post rock."
 As a "chamber rock" ensemble, Esmerine's music consists mainly of percussion, cello, and marimba, lacking the guitars prominent in the members' other side projects.
 Esmerine's style shares many characteristics with minimalist classical music and chamber music.

-When the band tours live they are known to use lightbox projections by artist and puppeteer Clea Minaker, also known for working with Feist.
-In December 2013, the band toured Europe and the UK, with several Turkish musicians joining them on stage.